Required Notifications

 Notification of Policies

-The District has developed and adopted policies, in consultation with parents, regarding these rights, as well as arrangements to protect student privacy in the administration of protected information surveys and the collection, disclosure, or use of personal information for marketing, sales, or other distribution purposes.
-The District’s Policy and Amplifying Guidelines and Instructions regarding the District’s compliance with the PPRA are available on the District’s website in the Board of Education Policies section.
-Paper and/or electronic copies of these materials are available upon request by contacting: Jilian Herrera, District Clerk, North Syracuse Central School District, 5355 West Taft Road, North Syracuse, NY 13212, (315) 218-2131.
-The District shall include information, annually, to coincide with the start of the school year, in the District’s August Dispatch, or comparable mailing or bulletin, about the continuing availability of these materials online and upon request, as set forth above.
-If the District makes any substantive changes to the District’s PPRA Policy and/or Amplifying Guidelines and Instructions, the District shall provide an alert in a subsequent Dispatch, or comparable mailing or bulletin, about the changes and the availability of the revised PPRA Policy and/or Amplifying Guidelines and Instructions (as applicable) on the District’s website and by paper and/or electronic copies upon request.
+The district has developed and adopted policies, in consultation with parents, regarding these rights, as well as arrangements to protect student privacy in the administration of protected information surveys and the collection, disclosure, or use of personal information for marketing, sales, or other distribution purposes.
+The district’s Policy and Amplifying Guidelines and Instructions regarding the compliance with the PPRA are available on the district’s website in the Board of Education Policies section.
+Paper and/or electronic copies of these materials are available upon request by contacting: Ms. Jilian Herrera, District Clerk, North Syracuse Central School District, 5355 West Taft Road, North Syracuse, NY 13212, (315) 218-2131.

 Notification of Specific Events

-The District will directly (e.g., by mail or e-mail) notify parents and eligible students, at least annually at the start of each school year, of the specific or approximate dates during the school year when the following specific activities, if known, pertaining to individual students and/or groups or classes of students are scheduled or expected to be scheduled.
-The District will provide parents the opportunity to opt out their child from participation, and will likewise afford eligible students the opportunity to personally opt out from participation in:
+The district will directly (e.g., by mail or e-mail) notify parents and eligible students, at least annually at the start of each school year, of the specific or approximate dates during the school year when the following specific activities, if known, pertaining to individual students and/or groups or classes of students are scheduled or expected to be scheduled.
+The district will provide parents the opportunity to opt out their child from participation, and will likewise afford eligible students the opportunity to personally opt out from participation in:

 1. The collection, disclosure or use of personal information for marketing, sales or other distribution;